TesterTech/TDE-Vagrant/README.md

 ## Prerequisites (Linux)
 - Oracle VirtualBox https://www.virtualbox.org/
 - Vagrant https://www.vagrantup.com/downloads.html
-Note: in the youtube video I used Libvirt so you also need Libvirtd, QEMU-KVM, Vagrant Libvirt plugin!
-It's also possible to use the 'provider virtualbox' but this base image (peru/ubuntu-18.04-desktop-amd64) is not compatible with that virt provider.
+- Note: in the youtube video I used Libvirt as a virtualization provider if you want to provision without Oracle VirtualBox you can also do so you but you need Libvirtd, QEMU-KVM and Vagrant Libvirt plugin!

 ## Start the Vagrant Virtual Machine
 - Clone this repo